 Attachment E: Notification of Suspension of Operations

-April 1, 2023
+TBD

-Notification of Suspension of Operations of a Generation Resource
+Notification of Suspension of Operations of a Generation Resource or Energy Storage Resource

-This Notification is required for providing notification of any Generation Resource suspension lasting greater than 180 days.
+This Notification is required for providing notification of any Generation Resource or Energy Storage Resource (ESR) suspension lasting greater than 180 days.
 Information may be inserted electronically to expand the reply spaces as necessary.

 The Notification must be signed, notarized and delivered to ERCOT.
 Delivery may be accomplished via email to MPRegistration@ercot.com (if a scanned copy) or via facsimile (Attention: Market Participant Registration) at (512) 225-7079.